MicrosoftDocs/windows-dev-docs/uwp/launch-resume/hosted-apps.md

 Hosted app packages can be signed or unsigned:

 * Signed packages may contain executable files.
 This is useful in scenarios that have a binary extension mechanism, which enables the host to load a DLL or registered component in the hosted app package.
-* Unsigned packages can only contain non-executable files.
-This is useful in scenarios where the host only needs to load images, assets and content or script files.
-Unsigned packages must include a special `OID` value in their [**Identity**](/uwp/schemas/appxpackage/uapmanifestschema/element-identity) element or they won’t be allowed to register.
+* In most scenarios, the unsigned package will contain executable content.
+But an unsigned package that contains only *non-executable* files is useful in scenarios where the host needs to load only images, assets, and content or script files.
+Unsigned packages must include a special `OID` value in their [**Identity**](/uwp/schemas/appxpackage/uapmanifestschema/element-identity) element or they won't be allowed to register.
 This prevents unsigned packages from conflicting with or spoofing the identity of a signed package.

 To define a hosted app, declare the following items in the package manifest: